Kansas State Players to Watch Against Florida Atlantic - Elite Eight

 Kansas State Players to Watch

-Nowell is tops on the Wildcats at 8.1 assists per game, while also putting up 3.5 rebounds and 17.2 points.
+Nowell is tops on the Wildcats at 8.1 assists per contest, while also putting up 3.5 rebounds and 17.2 points.
 He is second in the country in assists.

-Johnson paces the Wildcats with 17.7 points per game and 6.9 rebounds, while also averaging 2.2 assists.
+Johnson leads the Wildcats with 17.7 points per game and 6.9 rebounds, while also averaging 2.2 assists.

 Kansas State Top Performers (Last 10 Games)